 Our divorce lawyers are all skilled in various areas of divorce law, including child support, parenting plans, complex financial settlements, and more.
-However, each attorney in our firm has a unique focus within divorce and family law.
-We encourage you to take a look at our attorney profiles to help you decide which of our lawyers might feel like the best fit for you.
+However, each attorney in our firm has a unique focus on divorce and family law.
+We encourage you to take a look at our Seattle family attorney profiles to help you decide which of our lawyers might feel like the best fit for you.
 If you are unsure of what to ask or how to look for the right divorce attorney, feel free to contact us.
 You can ask whatever questions you have without any obligation.

 When clients first contact us about seeing one of our Seattle family lawyers, they have a lot of questions.
-On this page we try and answer some of the things people going into divorce often wonder about.
+On this page, we try and answer some of the things people going into divorce often wonder about.

 Talk to a Seattle Family Lawyer Sooner Rather Than Later

 When is the right time to hire a divorce lawyer?
 Is it too early…could it be too late?

 Every situation is unique, including yours.
 We find people will seek out legal guidance at different stages of their divorce.
 Sometimes it is because they are afraid of what is going to happen next or they are in denial of the situation.
 We find lots of people thought things were going smoothly only to find out too late that their case is headed to court and they are not prepared.

 Just make sure if you think you might even remotely be in need of legal services for your divorce that you at least ask a Seattle family lawyer some questions to clarify your situation and give you better guidance for what to do next.